bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 sudo mount --bind db /miga-web/db
 ```
 14. Configure MiGA
-To begin configuring MiGA, enter the folloiwng into the terminal:
+To begin configuring MiGA, enter the following into the terminal:

 ```
 cd